NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 -I nixos-config=./configuration.nix
 ```

-This command builds the attribute `vm` using the version of Nixpkgs as using the [short form for channels]((https://nixos.org/manual/nix/stable/command-ref/opt-common.html)) and using the NixOS configuration as specified in the relative path.
+This command builds the attribute `vm` using the version of Nixpkgs as using the [short form for channels](https://nixos.org/manual/nix/stable/command-ref/opt-common.html#env-NIX_PATH) and using the NixOS configuration as specified in the relative path.

 <details><summary>Detailed explanation</summary>

 TODO: explain `<nixpkgs/nixos>`

 arguments of nix-build: https://nixos.org/manual/nix/stable/command-ref/nix-build.html

 search paths: https://nixos.org/manual/nix/stable/command-ref/env-common.html#env-NIX_PATH

 TODO: explain what `-A` does (https://nixos.org/manual/nix/stable/command-ref/opt-common.html#opt-attr)

-TODO: explain where `vm` comes from (https://github.com/NixOS/nixpkgs/blob/7c164f4bea71d74d98780ab7be4f9105630a2eba/nixos/default.nix#L19)
+TODO: explain where `vm` comes from (https://github.com/NixOS/nixpkgs/blob/7c164f4bea71d74d98780ab7be4f9105630a2eba/nixos/default.
+nix#L19)

 TODO:  explain what `-I` does here (https://nixos.org/manual/nix/stable/command-ref/opt-common.html#opt-I) and refer to search paths

 </details>

 :::{note}
-It is common to a `$NIX_PATH` environment variable set up so you can use your current version of nixpkgs to build the virtual machine:[^nixosrebuild]
+On NixOS you usually have a `$NIX_PATH` environment variable set up.
+You can use your current version of nixpkgs to build the virtual machine with this simpler command:[^nixosrebuild]
 ```shell-session
 nix-build '<nixpkgs/nixos>' -A vm -I nixos-config=./configuration.nix
 ```
 :::

-[^nixosrebuild]: On NixOS you can create a virtual machine using `nixos-rebuild build-vm -I nixos-config=./configuration.nix`, which wraps the original command.
+[^nixosrebuild]: On NixOS you can create a virtual machine using `nixos-rebuild build-vm -I nixos-config=./configuration.nix`, which wraps the original command. its usage is mentioned [here](https://nixos.org/manual/nixos/stable/#sec-changing-config).

 ## Running the virtual machine